 Sunday Ratings: Brady Loses in Front of Largest Crowd Ever

 Although there were other things on last night that didn’t involve football, it’s really pointless to mention them this time around.
-So let’s just focus on the nuts and bolts of the New York Giants/New England Patriots match-up:
+So let’s just focus on the nuts and bolts of the / match-up:

-- Super Bowl XLII averaged 97.5 million viewers overall.
-This put the the contest ahead of the 1996 game between the Dallas Cowboys and the Pittsburgh Steelers (94.1 million).
+• averaged 97.5 million viewers overall.
+This put the the contest ahead of the 1996 game between the and the (94.1 million).

-- In addition to being the most-watched Super Bowl, the event came in 2nd for total television viewership ever.
-The M.A.S.H. finale still holds the top honor even after 25 years.
+• In addition to being the most-watched Super Bowl, the event came in 2nd for total television viewership ever.
+The finale still holds the top honor even after 25 years.
 (A whopping 105.9 million said goodbye to that series in 1983.)

-- At its peak, the game drew in nearly 107 million viewers.
-(They were all tuning in to see if Tom Brady would cry.)
+• At its peak, the game drew in nearly 107 million viewers.
+(They were all tuning in to see if would cry.)

-- As a result of it’s humongous lead-in, a post-game episode of House drew 29 million viewers.
+• As a result of it’s humongous lead-in, a post-game episode of drew 29 million viewers.
 That was easily its largest audience ever.

 Variety